BOCK-AI/BAVT/README.md

 -----

-## Technical Report: Depth Sensing Camera in CARLA
+## Technical Report: CARLA Autonomous Agent with Depth Sensing Camera

 This report provides a technical analysis of a Python script designed to implement an autonomous lane-following vehicle in the CARLA simulator.
 The agent utilizes a PID controller for steering logic and a depth camera for environmental perception, visualized via OpenCV.